strontic/strontic.github.io/xcyclopedia/library/dnscmd.exe-3EE4C8A8506C5968AA000FBF1BD1DEFE.md

 ## Possible Misuse

 *The following table contains possible examples of `dnscmd.exe` being misused.
-While `dnscmd.exe` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `dnscmd.exe` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --